University Catalog 2024-2025

 Wolfline

-Wolfline is NC State's own full-service transit system.
+Wolfline is NC State's full-service transit system.
 Wolfline operates every day class is in session, with limited service on weekends and breaks.
 Routes connect all three campuses, multiple park-and-ride lots, official NC State housing, and other destinations adjacent to campus.
 Buses are open to the general public and do not require any ID, pass, or fare.
 All buses are branded in NC State Wolfpack red, white, and black.
 Buses only stop at designated stop locations.

-Please visit the Wolfline website for the most up-to-date information about park-and-ride locations, bus routes, and schedules.
+Please visit the Wolfline website for the most up-to-date information about park-and-ride lot locations, bus routes, and schedules.

 Alternative Transportation Options